a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

 Once you've finalized your playlist configuration, run the following command to build the playlists:

-`djtools --build-playlists`
+`djtools --collection-playlists`

-Now you can import the `AUTO_PLAYLISTS` folder to load these playlists into your Collection.
+Now you can import the `PLAYLIST_BUILDER` folder to load these playlists into your Collection.